mamift/LinqToXsdCore/README.md

 # LinqToXsdCore
 ## Introduction
 This is a port of [LinqToXsd](https://archive.codeplex.com/?p=linqtoxsd) to .NET Core.
 Most of what was in the original project is here, but built for .NET Core!
-For people who specifically need .NET 4/3.5 support, please use the original code on the [codeplex archive](https://archive.codeplex.com/?p=linqtoxsd).
+For people who specifically need .NET Framework 3.5 and 4.0-4.5 support, please use the original code on the [codeplex archive](https://archive.codeplex.com/?p=linqtoxsd).
 There's also a legacy [nuget package](https://www.nuget.org/packages/LinqToXsd/).

+This .NET Core port itself requires .NET Core 2.1 or 3.1, but it can generate code that is compatible with .NET Framework 4.6.x and .NET Core 2.x.

 ![Build Status](https://dev.azure.com/mamift1/LinqToXsdCore/_apis/build/status/LinqToXsdCore-.NET%20Desktop-CI) ![Nuget](https://buildstats.info/nuget/LinqToXsdCore)